wdawson/okta.github.io/_source/_posts/2019-03-05-spring-boot-migration.md

     @GetMapping("/api")
     String api(OAuth2Authentication authentication) {
+        return tokenRelayTemplate(authentication)
-        return tokenRelayTemplate(authentication).getForObject(resourceServerUrl + "/api", String.class);
+            .getForObject(resourceServerUrl + "/api", String.class);
     }

     private OAuth2RestTemplate tokenRelayTemplate(OAuth2Authentication authentication) {
-        OAuth2AuthenticationDetails details = (OAuth2AuthenticationDetails) authentication.getDetails();
+        OAuth2AuthenticationDetails details =
+            (OAuth2AuthenticationDetails) authentication.getDetails();
-        OAuth2ClientContext context =
+        OAuth2ClientContext context = new DefaultOAuth2ClientContext(
-            new DefaultOAuth2ClientContext(new DefaultOAuth2AccessToken(details.getTokenValue()));
+            new DefaultOAuth2AccessToken(details.getTokenValue())
+        );

         return new OAuth2RestTemplate(resource, context);
     }
 }
 ```

 The `@EnableOAuth2Sso` annotation is necessary to hook into the `spring-security-oauth2` library in this class.

 The root mapping method - `@GetMapping("/")` - takes an `OAuth2Authentication` object as its parameter.
 The `getName()` displays the full name.
 The Authorization Code Flow will be kicked off automatically by Spring Security when you access this path.

-In order to have the Client Application make an API call to the Resource Server, we make use of a `RestTemplate`.
-This is a mechanism to make RESTful API calls in general, and in our case we use an `OAuth2RestTemplate` instance to be able to pass along the access token that was automatically (and internally) set as part of the Authorization Code Flow.
-Let's take a look at that in more detail.
+In order to have the Client Application make an API call to the Resource Server, you make use of a `RestTemplate`.
+This is a mechanism to make RESTful API calls in general, and in this case you use an `OAuth2RestTemplate` instance to be able to pass along the access token that was automatically (and internally) set as part of the Authorization Code Flow.
+Take a look at that in more detail.

 The guts of the `api` method are nice and compact: `return tokenRelayTemplate(authentication).getForObject(resourceServerUrl + "/api", String.class);`

-We pass the `OAuth2Authentication` object into the call to the private `tokenRelayTemplate` method and then from there, it's just a standard `RestTemplate.getForObject` method call with the url to our Resource Server's api endpoint (http://localhost:8081/api).
+You pass the `OAuth2Authentication` object into the call to the private `tokenRelayTemplate` method and then from there, it's just a standard `RestTemplate.getForObject` method call with the url to your Resource Server's api endpoint (http://localhost:8081/api).

 The heavy lifting is done in the `tokenRelayTemplate` method.
-We cast the `authentication.getDetails()` method call (which returns an `Object`) to `OAuth2AuthenticationDetails`.
+You cast the `authentication.getDetails()` method call (which returns an `Object`) to `OAuth2AuthenticationDetails`.
 This is the first "ding" in this code - the need to cast a method call result.

-Once we have the `OAuth2AuthenticationDetails` object, we can use its `getTokenValue()` method to get the raw access token (in the case of Okta, this will be a JWT).
+Once you have the `OAuth2AuthenticationDetails` object, you can use its `getTokenValue()` method to get the raw access token (in the case of Okta, this will be a JWT).
 This allows us to complete the creation of the OAuth2RestTemplate and the access token will now automatically be sent in an HTTP Authorize header when the request of the Resource Server is made.

-## Spring Boot 2.1.x, Spring Security 5.1.x and OAuth
+## Using Spring Boot 2.1.x, Spring Security 5.1.x, and OAuth 2.0

 With this version of Spring Boot and Spring Security, OAuth 2.0 and OpenID Connect are brought into the fold as first-class citizens.
 This changes the dependencies, configuration and code - all for the better.
-Let's take a look.

 ### Resource Server Dependencies and Configuration